Merchant On-Boarding Policy

 -

-Phase-3: Account Activation: Upon completion of the aforementioned steps to the satisfaction of Google, the Merchant will be able to receive PA services.
-To complete the activation, a service agreement will be executed by Google with the Merchant.
+Phase-3: PA Service Commencement: Upon completion of the aforementioned steps to the satisfaction of Google, the Merchant will be able to receive PA services in line with Applicable Laws.
+To commence the PA services, a Google Pay for Business Terms of Service “ToS”/ service agreement will also be executed by Google with the Merchant.

 -